themejuice/sprout/README.md

 ## Roadmap
 In the long run, I'd like Theme Juice to be a solid foundation that developers can use to create quality WordPress applications.
 Currently, it is not meant for simple theme development, but for entire WP application development.
-To make sure that the system is extensible, semantically versioned and so able to be independently updated per-project.

-- [x] Create Core package to render initial HTML and handle automatic inclusion of assets/packages.
+- [x] Create Core package to render initial HTML and handle automatic inclusion of assets/packages
-- [x] Create packages that can be updated independently per-project.
+- [x] Create packages that can be updated independently per-project
-- [x] Ability to conditionally include only needed assets from a package.
+- [x] Ability to conditionally include only needed assets from a package
 - [x] Create Functions package containing helper functions
 - [x] Create Shortcodes package containing common shortcodes (current shortcodes need to be filtered through and rewritten)
 - [ ] Create Customizer package containing common theme-options e.g. social links, phone number, address
-- [ ] Eventually create additional Customizer options such as color palette, font choice, etc.
+- [ ] Eventually create additional Customizer options such as color palette, font choice, etc. using exported Sass maps in `assets/json`
+- [x] Ensure that the system is extensible, semantically versioned and so able to be independently updated per-project

 ----